-From your timeline, to your employees being able to comment on their tasks, to allocating for resources, milestones and more.
-Having a system in place before project kickoff works more effectively than a spreadsheet and keeps everyone organized (not just you!) from one place.
+From your timeline to your employees being able to comment on their tasks, to allocating for resources, milestones and more.
+Having a system in place before project kickoff works more effectively than a spreadsheet and keeps everyone organized (not just you!) in one place.

 Key Deliverables for Project Development